 The IEA is a Paris-based autonomous intergovernmental organization established within the framework of the Organisation for Economic Co-operation and Development (OECD) in the wake of the 1973 oil crisis.
-It is composed of 31 member countries and 4 association countries.
+It is composed of 31 member countries and 5 association countries.
 These member countries maintain a large stock of crude oil, mostly stored in the U.S., Europe, Japan, and South Korea, for emergencies.

 In recent years, IEA member countries are holding as much as 1.3 billion barrels for emergency purposes and another 2.5 billion barrels for commercial purposes.
 This is equivalent to 114 days of their import needs.
 Since the IEA can release 12 million barrels of crude oil per day, the organization helps stabilize the market and mitigate price increases.
-IEA member countries account for 73.1% of the global total consumption.